Are you looking for more information on how to calculate capital gains tax? Here’s a quick guide to help you through the procedure.

 Small businesses (companies not included) and individuals can generally get a 50% discount on a capital gain if they have held the asset for more than one year.
 For foreign residents who have made capital gains after 8 May 2012, the 50% discount is removed or reduced.

-For my capital gains tax return, how do I calculate my capital gain?
+How do I calculate my capital gain?

 There are three ways to calculate your capital gain.
 First, is The Discount Method where you subtract the cost base (how much you paid for the asset and other costs related to purchasing, holding and disposing of your asset) from the amount of money you had received when you sold it.
 Next, deduct any capital loss, then reduce the total by the discount percentage that’s applicable to you.